Dane Sharp (singer-songwriter)

 Dane Sharp is an Australian singer/songwriter, filmmaker, writer and former professional soccer player.
-Signing a Recording Contract in 2007 with record label Touchwood Productions, Sharp began a business relationship with the Record Labels owner and producer Duncan Wood which has led to them working together on a variety of music and film productions.
+After signing a recording contract in 2007 with record label Touchwood Productions, Sharp began a business relationship with the Record Labels owner and producer Duncan Wood which has led to them working together on a variety of music and film productions.

 Originally from the small New South Wales coastal town of Nelson Bay, Sharp's professional football career saw him play in England, Austria, United States and Australia until a series of serious knee injuries forced him into early retirement which lead him into the music and film business.

 Touchwood Productions released Sharp's debut studio album Nothing To Lose in 2008 and released five radio singles in which four charted in the Top 40 country music charts with the single "One Way Ride" being the highest entry peaking at number 6.
 In Jan 2012 Dane was named Patron of Camp Autism Qld.
 In 2013 Sharp along with producer Duncan Wood wrote and recorded the theme song for the Australian National Deaf Soccer Team titled "Our Time to Fly" which was used as the theme song for the team at the Asian Pacific Football championships.
 On April 4, 2018 Sharp performed with Christine Anu and Mau Power at the Commonwealth Games opening ceremony as part of the Four Winds Didgeridoo Orchestra.
 In March 2023 Sharps hit single "When the Sun Goes Down" hit the number 1 position on the IMC Country charts. " Sharps second release in 2023 titled "What would you say" also reached number 1.